cplee1/mwa_source_finder/README.md

 The `--filter_available` option can be used in obs-for-source mode to only search observations which have data available in the MWA archive.
 This additional step will increase the execution time as it requires additional metadata checks.
+By default, the code will generate a cache file on first execution to save the observation metadata for later use.
+This will save time on subsequent executions in obs-for-source mode.
+The cache can be disabled with `--no_cache`.